What You Need

 Shower.
 Our studio offers shower amenities, so bring your own towel and get ready right at the studio if you want.

 Hydrate.
 Make sure you drink plenty of fluids after class.
 Water, coconut water and electrolyte replacements are great.
+We also offer Kombucha, a fermented probiotic tea loaded with antioxidants.
+It aids in digestion, improves gut health, fights candida and is great for mood stability and mental clarity.

 Food.
 You can eat whenever you feel like you need to after class.